 Before beginning your bathtub refinishing project, you'll need to properly prepare your workspace.
 In addition to covering all of the surrounding surfaces, you'll also need to take all of the necessary safety precautions.
-To keep the room well-ventilated, turn on the bathroom fan, open a window and use an industrial fan to redirect the room air outside.
+To keep the room well-ventilated, open a window and use a ventilation fan to reduce odors and overspray.

 Step #2: Remove Caulk

-First, remove the overflow plate above the tub drain.
-Next, use a utility knife to cut the caulk where it meets the surround.
-Once the caulk begins to loosen, use a putty knife to ease it off.
-(Don't worry if black marks appear during this process; they can be removed later.)
+First, remove the overflow plate above the drain.
+Next, use a 4" wallpaper scraper to cut out and remove the caulk where it meets the surround.

 Step #3: Clean the Bathtub Thoroughly

 Before you can refinish a tub, it must be thoroughly cleaned.
-Start by using a scouring powder and pad to scrub it down.
+Start by using a heavy duty cleaner and a scrub pad to scrub it down.
 You'll also find that a razor scraper is an excellent way to remove soap scum.
 Don't neglect the area under the soap dish – debris is likely to accumulate there.
-Finally, give extra care and attention to the drain, as it is the most common area for tub reglazing to fail.

 Step #4: Repair Any Damage

 When refinishing a bathtub, the surface must be absolutely smooth.
 This means that any chips, cracks or other damage must be repaired beforehand.
-To do this, line the bottom of the tub with masking paper and use a putty knife to apply filler over the defects.
-Allow the filler to dry completely before sanding.
-This process will need to be repeated until the desired effect is achieved.
+To do this, use a putty knife to apply filler over the defects.
+Allow the filler to dry completely and sand smooth.

 Next, you'll need to mask off the tile around the tub as well as the surrounding flooring.
 You should also mask the drain by placing tape over it (just remove the excess so it doesn't get in the way of the glaze.)
 To prevent drips from ruining the tub reglazing process, place a latex glove or similar barrier over the faucet and showerhead.

-When steps one through six have been completed, you're ready to apply the glaze.
-Be sure that you read the instructions thoroughly, as all bathtub refinishing products are different.
-After the tub has dried for a few hours, the masking can be removed.
-Avoid completing this step too soon, though.
-Otherwise, dust can fall onto the tub's surface and stick.
-After 24 hours, re-caulk the bathtub.
-At the 48-hour mark, you can complete the project by replacing the overflow cover.
+When steps one through five have been completed, you're ready to apply the glaze.
+Be sure that you read the instructions for the bathtub refinishing kit thoroughly, as all bathtub refinishing products are different.
+After the tub has dried about 30 minutes, the masking can be removed.